influenzanet/python-ifncli/readme.md

 - Define the environment variable `IFN_CONFIG` with the path of the yaml file to use (caution it's not 'INF_CONFIG').
 - or use the '--config' argument and pass the file location

-To manage several platforms you can have one config for each, and switch from one another by changing the environment variable value to point to another configuration variable.
+To manage several platforms you can have one config for each and use the **context** feature described below.

 **Tips:** : To know what is the current config, you can use starship (see [Starship](#use-with-starship))

 The following resources directory is probably to be tracked by a VCS (like git) so it's recommended to put those configuration files outside it.

 For example on my local copy, the config files are in a .local directory and files (survey, templates) in the resources/ (symlink from another location)

 ### Context